 - Once frozen solid, pop out of ice cube tray and place in a labeled freezer-safe bag.

 - Store in the freezer for 1-2 months.

 A huge time saver for me is to freeze portions of cooked rice in my freezer.

 - Allow rice to cool and freeze in 1-2 cup portions.

-- Defrost in fridge overnight or remove frozen rice from freezer bag/container and place in a large bowl.
+- Defrost in the fridge overnight or remove frozen rice from the freezer bag/container and place it in a large bowl.
 Add 2 tablespoons water and microwave for 3-5 minutes until warmed through.

 This technique also works great for cooked Quinoa.

 - Measure out 1 cup portions and place them in freezer-safe bags/containers.

 - Freeze for up to 6 months.